zcaceres/capio-api/README.md

 *Validation and Cleanup:*
 - Validation uses a hacky approach to ensure only audio files are sent to the server.
 Should check encoding rather than content header.
 - No file cleanup is done after audio upload.
 This is not scalable at all.
+I should have used Node streams for processing.

 *Error Handling:*
 - There are many edge cases and potential areas for error that are not yet well-handled